 Trophies won: 2020/21 UEFA Champions League, 2021 UEFA Super Cup, 2022 Club World Cup

 Hakim Ziyech was one of the most dazzling players at Ajax both in the season where they reached the Champions League semi-final but even the season after as well.
 Ziyech didn’t leave right away but stayed another year before finally joining Chelsea.

 The Moroccan looked like he was set to be the central playmaker in Chelsea’s new side, especially as he scored in his first two starts for the club.
 However injuries, a change of coach to the more stringent Thomas Tuchel have severely limited Ziyech’s impact.

 Again: like De Jong and De Ligt, it’s not that Ziyech has been bad.
-He usually finds a way to impact games when he plays, but he just doesn’t play all that much.
-Thomas Tuchel has spoken of a desire to integrate him more, but until Chelsea actually do that and build around his creative prowess (which will, incidentally, make them a terrifying force in football), Ziyech is a miss.
+He usually finds a way to impact games when he plays, but he just hasn’t played all that much.
+Thomas Tuchel has spoken of a desire to integrate him more, but until Chelsea actually do that over a long period and build around his creative prowess (which will, incidentally, make them a terrifying force in football), Ziyech is a miss.

 Donny van de Beek

 Transfer fee: €41m